seangirard/supper/_posts/2014-01-01-asian-slaw-dressing.md

 subtitle: a la Noodle Express
 ---

+> We usually have this over shredded cabbage, grated carrots, and half-rounds of cucumber.

 * 1/2 c canola oil
 * 1/2 c white vinegar
 * 1/4 c white sugar